 Based on a traditional Southern caramel cake, this version substitutes a portion of white sugar for dark brown sugar and uses an icing that is really nothing more than rich butterscotch sauce poured over the top.

 Basically, we’re talking about pouring candy on top of brown sugar yellow cake.
 It is incredibly good, and I really hope you give it a try!

-Find my other butterscotch recipes all in one place!
+Find my other butterscotch recipes all in one place.
+Thanks for stopping by!